Fletcher Low

-Fletcher Low (April 7, 1893 – June 6, 1973) was a third baseman in Major League Baseball.
+Fletcher Low (April 7, 1893 – June 6, 1973) was an American third baseman in Major League Baseball.
 He played for the Boston Braves in 1915.
 He was a longtime professor of chemistry at Dartmouth College, and was a prominent figure in New Hampshire politics.

 Baseball career

 A native of Essex, Massachusetts, Low graduated from Dartmouth College in 1915.
 While at Dartmouth, he played for the Falmouth Cottage Club in what is now the Cape Cod Baseball League during the summer of 1914.

 Low was signed by the Boston Braves in 1915, and appeared in a single game for the major league club.
 On October 7, 1915, he played third base for Boston in a game against the New York Giants at Braves Field, sharing the Braves' infield with Baseball Hall of Famers Johnny Evers and Rabbit Maranville.
 In four at bats against Giants pitcher Sailor Stroud, Low tripled and drove in a run in the Braves' 15-8 loss.